2019 National League Division Series

-The higher-seeded team of each series hosted Games 1, 2 and 5, with the lower-seeded team hosting Games 3 and 4.
+The team with the better regular season record (higher-seed) hosted Games 1, 2, and 5, with the lower-seeded team hosting Games 3 and 4.

 The Nationals would go on to defeat the Cardinals in the NLCS, for their first League pennant.
 They then won the 2019 World Series over the American League champion Houston Astros, for their first-ever World title.

 For the third straight year, Major League Baseball sold presenting sponsorships to all of its postseason series.
 This NLDS was sponsored by Utz and officially known as the 2019 National League Division Series presented by Utz Snacks.
 The Cardinals and Nationals won their respective series to advance to the Championship Series.

 This was the first time that both NLDS winners overcame a 2–1 series deficit in the same year.

 Background

+Seeds 1–3 were determined by regular season winning percentages among division-winning teams.
+Those seeds were locked in on the last day of the season, September 29.
+The final seed was the winner of the National League Wild Card Game.

-The Los Angeles Dodgers clinched the National League West title on September 10, and secured the top-seed in the NLDS via their league-leading winning percentage.
-They had home field advantage against the Washington Nationals, who defeated the Milwaukee Brewers on October 1 in the Wild Card Game.
-Los Angeles was 4–3 during the regular season against Washington.
+The Los Angeles Dodgers became the first team to clinch a playoff berth by clinching the National League West title on September 10, and secured the best record in NL via their league-leading winning percentage on September 24.
+They played the Washington Nationals, who defeated the Milwaukee Brewers on October 1 in the Wild Card Game.
+Los Angeles won the regular season series 4–3 against Washington.

-The Atlanta Braves clinched the National League East on September 20, and secured the second-seed in the NLDS via their winning percentage.
-They had home field advantage against the third-seeded St. Louis Cardinals.
-The Cardinals clinched the National League Central on September 29, the final day of the regular season.
-The Braves were 4–2 during the regular season against the Cardinals.
+The Atlanta Braves clinched a playoff berth on September 14, the National League East on September 20, and the second-seed in the NLDS via their winning percentage.
+They played the 3-seed St. Louis Cardinals, who clinched the National League Central on September 29, the final day of the regular season.
+The Braves won the regular season series 4–2 against the Cardinals.

 This was the league-leading 15th NLDS appearance for Atlanta, and 14th for both Los Angeles and St. Louis.
 This was the Nationals' fifth division series appearance in team history, and the sixth in franchise history (once as the Montreal Expos).